 Hot Tip: Use our Transfer Partner Calculator to quickly determine how many miles you’ll get for transferring between programs.

 Additionally, ANA has 3 seasons that affect redemption rates: low, regular, and high.
-Book award during the low and regular seasons to get the most out of your miles.
+Book awards during the low and regular seasons to get the most out of your miles.

 The number of miles required for a business class flight differs between each season, but both low and regular season awards are acceptable rates.
 If at all possible, don’t book award flights during high season.

-In the image above, you’ll notice the route takes you through Japan on the way to Australia.
-ANA allows you to travel through a third region on the way to your final destination.
+You’ll notice the route from Japan to Australia in the image above.
+ANA allows you to travel through a third region to your final destination.
 You can even book a stopover on the way, which is a great way to visit Japan!

-You can transfer from American Express Membership Rewards to ANA so you can book with Mileage Club.
+You can transfer from American Express Membership Rewards to ANA to book with Mileage Club.

-Transferring Membership Rewards often take 2 to 3 days.
-Make sure you remember this, as award space could disappear while you wait.
+Transferring Membership Rewards points often takes 2 to 3 days.
+Remember this, as award space could disappear while you wait.

-If you’re looking for some flight inspiration, check out the best ways to redeem ANA miles.
+If you’re looking for flight inspiration, check out the best ways to redeem ANA miles.